Metallurgy & Milling Jobs

 Doe Run’s minerals and metals are critical to a growing global economy.
 Our metallurgists and mill operators can proudly say their work helps power the world and economy.

 Our metallurgists and metals operators ensure our premium lead metal and alloys meet stringent customer requirements.
 Mill operators turn a natural resource into quality lead, copper and zinc concentrates demanded across the globe.
 If you want to be a hands-on metals operator or mill operator, we’ve likely got a job that’s right for you!

-Our Resource Recycling facility recycles over 13 million lead batteries a year.
-Our efforts help keep enough batteries to cover 137 football fields out of landfills each year.
+Our Resource Recycling facility recycles approximately 8.5 million lead batteries a year.
+Our efforts help keep enough batteries to cover 72 football fields out of landfills each year.

 Mill operators have a variety of responsibilities, from monitoring the feeds and plant efficiencies, to troubleshooting equipment and processes in order to recover the most value from the minerals in our care.
 Our mills use a flotation process to separate the lead, copper and zinc minerals from the host rock and, ultimately, produce three separate quality products: lead, copper and zinc concentrates.
 Doe Run hires mill operators, as well as engineers, to staff four processing mills.

 Our mills and recycling plant are located in Southeast Missouri.
 Local or nearby communities include Salem, Viburnum, Steeleville, Cuba, Rolla, Park Hills, Farmington, Caledonia, and Bixby, to name a few.
 And St. Louis is just two hours away.

 Doe Run’s metallurgist and mill jobs require determination and curiosity.
 Those traits, combined with the hands-on experience you’ll get here, will advance you technically.
 The key to success is to show the desire to troubleshoot and solve problems and take the initiative to make things better.